Halal Hunting

 Book 47, Hadith 6

 Many of the passages were originally written with a bladed instrument in mind.
 I.e. a knife.
-Additionally, the rulings in regard to domesticated and wild animals are different to account for some of the practicalities involved.
+Additionally, the rulings regarding domesticated and wild animals are different to account for some of the practicalities involved.

 Methods of Islamic Slaughter